Sanigaram Santosh Reddy: State minister

 Reddy worked as Minister for Roads & Buildings in 1990–1991 and then Finance Minister in 1991–1992 in the Nedurimalli Janardhan Reddy's Cabinet.
 And in 1992–1993 he worked as Minister for Major Industries in the Kotla Vijaya Bhasker Reddy's Cabinet.
 Later he worked as Minister for Transport in Dr. Y. S. Rajasekhara Reddy's Cabinet in 2004–2005.

 Acting career

 In 1991 Reddy acted as Speaker role in the Telugu film Thegimpu.
 He also acted as a poet in a video movie Andhra Vaibhavam.

 Personal life

-Santosh Reddy is having a son Shanigaram Srinivas Reddy (Vasu Babu), who lives in the USA, has entered active politics.
+Santosh Reddy is having a son Shanigaram Srinivas Reddy (Vasu Babu), who lives in the US, has entered active politics.
 He is the presumptive Congress candidate from Armoor for the 2009 general elections.